What is Scotopic Sensitivity Syndrome?

-Scotopic Sensitivity Syndrome is a distinct type of visual dyslexia.
+Scotopic Sensitivity Syndrome ( or Irlen Syndrome) is a distinct type of visual dyslexia.
 Scotopic Sensitivity Syndrome is related to difficulty with light source sensitivity, and colour.
 Research has shown that 50% of those with reading difficulties suffer from Scotopic Sensitivity Syndrome.

 This Syndrome often is found in a complex of other learning disabilities such as auditory difficulties, poor handwriting, hyperactivity, eye muscle imbalances, allergies, and emotional overlay from feelings of educational or personal inadequacy.
 In addition to these more common signs, some individuals also exhibit other inhibition disorders which make thought, language, interpretation, and even control of supposedly willful activity difficult.